wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Abstract

-   DNS is highly dependent upon cache.
-However, its cache of non- existent information has historically been limited to exact matches.This draft proposes the aggressive use of a NSEC/NSEC3 resource record, which is able to express non-existence of a range of names authoritatively.
-With this proposal, NXDOMAIN DNS reponse can be returned to the resolvers promptly.
-It is also expected that queries for non-existent information to authoritative DNS servers DNS servers, including Root and TLD servers, will decrease.
+   The DNS relies upon caching to scale; however, the fact that a name does not exist requires an exact match.
+This document specifies the use of NSEC/NSEC3 resource records to authioratively generate negative answers for a range.
+This increases resilience to DoS attacks, increases performance / decreases latency, decreases resource utilization on both authoritative and recursive servers, and also increases privacy.

    [ Ed note: Text inside square brackets ([]) is additional background information, answers to frequently asked questions, general musings,